Spring into Adventure: Seven Ways to Take Advantage of Longer Days in North Lake Tahoe

 As lakeside snow begins to melt away, several restaurants along the shore open their outside seating area for guests to enjoy their meals.
 Not only do lakeside diners receive the added benefits of warm sunshine and cool mountain breezes to go along with their delicious meals, but evening dinners also give guests the luxury of enjoying a signature Lake Tahoe sunset.

 Sunnyside Restaurant and Lodge is one of North Lake Tahoe’s most iconic lakeside getaways, with a gorgeous view of the lake and plenty of Mai Tais!
 Lone Eagle Grill, located across from the Hyatt Regency Lake Tahoe, offers guests a private beach to pair with delicious dining options.
-West Shore Cafe is the perfect apres ski location for post-slope specials, meant to be enjoyed with lakeside views.
-These are just a few of the lakeside dining options available to visitors during the spring, check out our restaurants page for more options!
+In late May, the West Shore Cafe will resume service, providing breathtaking over-the-lake views and mouthwatering cuisine.
+These are just a few of the lakeside dining options available to visitors during the spring, check out our restaurants page for more options.

 Explore sunken treasures on the Underwater Heritage Trail.
 Photo courtesy of Mylana Haydu.